mvivanov494/mvivanov494.github.io/README.md

 This project showcases practical data exploration methods used in health and crisis analytics.
 By using SQL to analyze real-world COVID-19 data, it simulates the responsibilities of a data analyst investigating trends in large, multi-dimensional public health datasets.

-### 📊 Seattle Airbnb Data Cleaning & Visualization Project
+## Personal Project, Seattle Airbnb Data Cleaning & Visualization Project

 ### 🔗 Tableau Dashboard:
 [Seattle Airbnb Tableau Dashboard](https://shorturl.at/SS0bl)